GrandCru/GoogleSheets/README.md

 ![Publish to Web](/docs/publish_to_web.png)

-## Configuration

-* __:spreadsheets__ - A list of configurations for each spreadsheet to monitor.

-Each __:spreadsheets__ list entry is a keyword list with parameters how to monitor a single spreadsheet:

-* __:id__ - Atom used as the name of the updater process and as part of key when saving data into ETS table.
-* __:sheets__ - List of worksheet names to load.
-If empty, all worksheets in spreadsheet area loaded.
-* __:poll_delay_seconds__ - Delay between updates.
-If 0, only the init phase loading is done.
-Default is 30.
-* __:parser__ - Module implementing GoogleSheets.Parser behaviour.
-If implemented, the parse/2 method of the module is called after CSV data has been loaded, but before a new entry is stored into ETS table.
-* __:loader__ - Module implementing [GoogleSheets.Loader](lib/google_sheets/loader.ex) behaviour.
-Default is [GoogleSheets.Loader.Docs](lib/google_sheets/loader/docs.ex)

 ### Mix gs.fetch task

-The [gs.fetch](lib/mix/task/gs.fetch.ex) task loads a Google spreadsheet and saves worksheets in specified directory.
+The mix task [gs.fetch](lib/mix/task/gs.fetch.ex) loads a Google spreadsheet and saves worksheets in specified directory.
 If no parameters are given, it fetches all spreadsheets specified in the applications :google_sheets configuration and writes data into corresponding directory.
 You can also provide `-u` and `-d` params to explicitly load a spreadsheet.

 ```
 mix gs.fetch